phungvhbui/restaurant-management/README.md

 # Restaurant Management

-A simple console application to manage restaurant within Menu and Order specifically
+A simple console application to manage restaurant within Menu and Order specifically.
+This exercise is to practice clean code principles based on Uncle Bob's Clean Code during my TMA Solutions training.

 # TO DO: